 05.Use OKRs rather than KPIs

 Getting people interested in your business can be an uphill struggle.
 Thankfully, Jamieson had an ace up her sleeve: her houseboat, Horace.
 While cold-emailing people to meet tended to yield poor results, invite them to a houseboat and suddenly there's more interest.
-"People would say yes just because they wanted to see the boat," she smiles.
+"People would say yes just because they wanted to see the boat," she smiles.07.
+Keep it positive

 To try and make sure everyone stays happy, The Dots employees periodically complete a survey asking them what they're happy with and what frustrates them about their work.
 This gives management a chance to adjust things and make improvements that suit the team.